Signing up for an account

 Once you have an account, you can register your application to obtain API access:

-• Enter URLs whitelisted for redirecting of end users after they complete authorisation of access to account information or confirm a payment.
+• In the Sandbox Environment or when using the dedicated infrastructure registration only requires an application name and URLs whitelisted for redirecting of end users after they complete authorisation of access to account information or confirm a payment.

-• Submit the form by pressing "Register" button.
-Your web browser will generate a private key for the application and it will be saved into your downloads folder.
-Name of the file will be a UUID assigned to the newly registered application (e.g. aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee.pem).
+1. Submit the form by pressing "Register" button: You application will be assigned with an ID (in the UUID format).
+If you chose to generate the private key, it will be saved into your downloads folder.
+Name of the file will be the same as the ID assigned to the newly registered application (e.g. aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee.pem).

 alt text